Dlc1235/Dlc1235.github.io/README.md

 H --> I(Correct)
 I -->J([End])
 ```
-User starts game then chooses a integer between 1 and 10.
+User starts the game then chooses a integer between 1 and 10.
 The User chooses the integer 3 and the game continues.
 If the user does not choose a integer then the game will restart.
 If the users guess was to low the user must choose a higher integer.
 If the user chooses the correct number then the game ends.